Catawba Falls – Detailed Trail Review:

 - D = Difficult to Identify, Bad Footing

-Amenities: Excellent parking and restroom facilities at trailhead.
+Amenities: Excellent parking and restroom facilities at the trailhead.

 Overall Rating: 5 out of 5